How Much Does It Cost to Re-Side a House?

 Labor Costs for Siding Installation

-Labor costs for siding typically range from $1 to $4 per square foot, depending on the complexity of the job and your geographic location.
-Alternatively, some contractors charge by the hour, with rates averaging $40 to $75 per hour.
+Labor costs for siding installation typically range from $1 to $4 per square foot, depending on the complexity of the job and your geographic location.
+Alternatively, some siding contractors charge by the hour, with rates averaging $40 to $75 per hour.
 Professional installation not only ensures proper fit and weather resistance, but also preserves product warranties.

 Key Factors That Affect Labor Costs